gotunnel/gotunnel/README.md

 }))
 ```

+### Callbacks

+To be added.

 ## Client

 Simple client, without listening for state changes for established tunnel.
-The `token` must be unique for every client-server connection you create.
+The `token` must be unique for every client-server tunnel you create.
 This token is also used as an identifier by the server to filter and proxy requests.

 ```
 client := &gotunnel.Client{